makerdao/lockstake/README.md

 Note 6: Migrator assumes `MkrSky` is configured without a penalty.
 So as soon as, the penalty is set above 0, the migrator will generally stop working.
 It also expects MKR to SKY conversions are not blocked.

+## 8. LockstakeCappedOsmWrapper

+A wrapper for the `PIP_SKY` Osm, which returns the minimum value between the current Osm price and a `cap` set in the wrapper.
+This simple wrapper is encouraged to be used with liquidations off, or otherwise with extreme caution on params setting and risk management.
+If liquidations are activated using this simple wrapper and without further modifications, auctions can be triggered with a price that could be lower than the current Osm value.
+The same applies for the initial auction price (however here `clipper.buf` helps to mitigate the issue to some extend).

+Notes:

+- Vault owners should be aware that in such a situation they may recover less collateral in a liquidation.

+- Vault owners are expected to be aware of the under-pricing of this oracle, which may bring them closer to liquidation for a certain amount of debt.

+- Any change to the `cap` might have immediate effects in the `cur` and `nxt` prices.
+Third parties implementing this functionality need to be aware of this.

+- If `cap` is lowered during an auction process it can cause `clipper.redo` to re-start an auction at a lower price (which would happen also if the price dropped, but here it's not organic).
+Vault owners should be aware of this risk.

+The osm will be replaced by the wrapper in the `spotter` and `ilkRegistry`.
+The other modules, `end`, `clipper` and `clipper-mom` read the `pip` from the `spotter`, so they will inherit the change directly from there.
+However, it is still necessary doing the whitelisting to be able to read the price from the different sources.
+`OsmMom` will still operate calling directly the source osm.

+Note that the `end` flow is not assumed to be used as is, and if needed as part of an orchestrated-shutdown it will be re-examined holistically, including the effects of using the capped oracle.

 ## General Notes
 * The LSE assumes that the ESM threshold is set large enough prior to its deployment, so Emergency Shutdown can never be called.
 * Freeing very small amounts could bypass the exit fees (due to the rounding down) but since the LSE is meant to only be deployed on Ethereum, this is assumed to not be economically viable.